Centre for Particle Physics

 Key staff: Dr. Nikolas Kauer and Dr. Stephen West.

 PhD studentships are available

 We welcome applications from all areas of the community.
 We will be accepting applications until all positions are filled.
 Applications are welcome until January 31, 2017, beyond this date applications will still be considered if positions are available.

 To celebrate the 100th anniversary of the model of the atom, the Particle Physics group has created a ‘Rutherford Prize’ of £1,000 to be given to an exceptionally promising PhD student due to start in October 2017.
 The prize will be judged by Particle Physics academics based on the quality of the PhD application and interview.

 The application procedure consists of two important steps:

 - Complete the online application procedure and submit it.
 You should also save a copy of the application form.

-- Send a copy of the above application form and your CV by email to the director of Particle Physics postgraduate admissions (Dr. Pavel Karataev), stating the date and time when you submitted your application.
+- Send a copy of your CV and transcript by email to the director of Particle Physics postgraduate admissions (Dr. Pavel Karataev), stating the date and time when you submitted your application.